Soybeans Close with Slight Gains on Wednesday

 Export Sales estimates are looking for between net reductions of 300,000 MT to sales of 300,000 MT for old crop bean business in the week ending on August 14.
 New crop sales are expected to land between 0.4 and 1 MMT.
 Soybean meal sales are estimated at net reduction of 50,000 MT to sales of 450,000 MT, with bean oil seen between net cancellations of 10,000 and 15,000 MT in sales.

-The second day of the ProFarmer Crop Tour finished off data in Nebraska, with soybean pod counts averaging 1,348.31, which was 15% above last year and 19.1% larger than the 3-year average.
-Pod counts in Indiana were down 2.31% from a year ago at 1,376.59, which was also 6.3% above the 3-year average.
+The third day of the ProFarmer Crop Tour finished off data in Illinois, with soybean pod counts averaging 1,479.22, which was 4.23% above last year and 12.6% larger than the 3-year average.
+Pod counts in the western 3 districts of Iowa were above their respective 3-year average and the year prior at 1,279.25 pods in a 3’ by 3’ section in the northwest, 1,376.15 in the west-central, and 1,562.54 pods in the southwest region.

 Nearby Cash was $9.69 3/4, up 1 3/4 cents,